LexieData/LexieData.GitHub.io/capstone_project.md

 of these facilities operate the same behind the scenes, especially when it comes to insurance coverage.

 By using open-sourced Medicare data, I learned:
-  1.
+  1. Part   is utilized most often.
   2.
   3.

 ## The Data
-I found two data sets from the Centers for Medicare and Medicaid Services website at this <a href="https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-service-type-reports/cms-program-statistics-medicare-part-d">link</a for Medicare Part D and this<a href="https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-service-type-reports/cms-program-statistics-medicare-part-a-part-b-all-types-of-service">link</a for Medicare A and B.
+I found two data sets from the Centers for Medicare and Medicaid Services website at this <a href="https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-service-type-reports/cms-program-statistics-medicare-part-d">link</a> for Medicare Part D and this <a href="https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-service-type-reports/cms-program-statistics-medicare-part-a-part-b-all-types-of-service">link</a> for Medicare A and B.

 For context, there are four parts to Medicare:
   Part A: Hospital Insurance